Skip to content

 Once you have an account, you can create and manage service tokens from the Vectorly console.

-The Vectorly API uses Bearer token authentication.
-Include your service token in the Authorization header with every request.
+The Vectorly API uses service token authentication.
+Include your service token in the X-Service-Token header with every request.

 Header format